chainflag/ctf-eth-env/README.md

 # ctf-eth-env

-As the data in the permissionless blockchain is public, dishonest CTF players of blockchain(smart contract) challenge can plagiarize someone else's solutions by querying the block information, which causes unfairness.
+It is unfair that some CTF blockchain challenge players can cheat by searching back the blockchain history, where all the transactions of those who have solved the challenges are recorded.
+These dishonest players can solve the challenges simply by replaying the transactions.
+The root cause of this problem is that all data in the permissionless blockchain is public and everyone can fetch it by querying the specified RPC methods.

-So the idea of this project is to disable several RPC methods (e.g. `eth_getBlockByHash`, `eth_getBlockByNumber`) of an Ethereum POA node and make it as challenging server environment so that players cannot know the transaction IDs of others.
-This solution is to use [Nginx](https://www.nginx.com/) as a reverse proxy and set up a whitelist of Ethereum RPC methods using [njs](https://nginx.org/en/docs/njs/) to control access to the upstream Ethereum POA nodes.
+So the idea of this project is to disable several RPC methods (e.g. `eth_getBlockByHash`, `eth_getBlockByNumber`) of an Ethereum POA node and then use it as the challenge server-side environment.
+In this way, players on the client side have no longer any access to the transaction information of others.
+The solution is to use [Nginx](https://www.nginx.com/) for reverse proxying and config a whitelist of Ethereum RPC methods by using [njs](https://nginx.org/en/docs/njs/) for access control to the upstream Ethereum POA nodes.

 ### Prerequisites
 * [Docker](https://www.docker.com/)